glennbech/devOps_eksamen_2023/BESVARELSE.md

 ## Task 4:
 ### Ideas metrics
     - Amount of persons scanned.
+    - Amount of persons not violating the requ equipment.

+## TODO
+     - Maybe add different violations for Head and Hand cover to the PPEClassificationResponse.
-    - Put in try catch AmazonRekognitionException.
+    - Put in try catch, AmazonRekognitionException.
+    - Get rid of Get/set and constructor with lombok annotations.